Flag of Namibia: Historical flags

 Flag of the Reich Colonial Office, used in German South-West Africa from 24 April 1884 to 9 July 1915.

 Proposed flag of German South-West Africa.

 Flag of South West Africa between 1915 and 28 June 1919.

 Merchant flag of South West Africa from 1915 to 1928.

-Flag of South West Africa from 1928 until 1982 under Mandates and Trusteeships by South Africa.
+The dark version of the flag of South West Africa from 1928 until 1990 under Mandates and Trusteeships by South Africa.

-Flag of South West Africa from 1982 until 1990 under Mandates and Trusteeships by South Africa.
+The bright version of the flag of South West Africa from 1928 until 1990 under Mandates and Trusteeships by South Africa.

 Flag of SWAPO used at the United Nations between 1976 and 21 March 1990.

 Flags of bantustans in South West Africa

 Some of the bantustans established by South Africa during its period of administering South West Africa had adopted their own distinctive flags whilst others used the flag of South Africa.